...

 2. Limit access to the children in someway

-The question is then what evidence helps the court decide how and when a parent with a substance abuse problem should see a child?
+They often ask what evidence helps the court decide, when can a parent with a substance abuse problem see a child, and how to prove sobriety to court.

 Substance Abuse in General

-If I am representing the parent with a drug or alcohol addiction what I tell the parent is that “everyone screws up and they may undergo some consequences because of the mistake.
-However, that does not mean they will never see their child again.”
-However, it could mean during some period of time:
+If I am representing the parent with a drug or alcohol addiction, what I tell the parent is that “everyone screws up and they may undergo some consequences because of the mistake.
+However, that does not mean they will never see their child again.
+But during some period of time:

-2. You have to undergo random drug testing in order to exercise you visitation
+2. You have to undergo random drug testing in order to exercise you visitation, or

 However, we have helped guide parents through the Texas divorce process who had their access to their children limited.
 In some of these cases we even helped them regain custody of the children so that they were the parent who got to decide where their children lived.